auth0/docs/articles/quickstart/native/xamarin/01-login.md

 ## Set Up the Auth0 Callback URL

 Callback URLs are the URLs that Auth0 invokes after the authentication process.
-Auth0 routes your application back to this URL and appends additional parameters to it, including an access code which will be exchanged for an `id_token`, Access Token and Refresh Token.
+Auth0 routes your application back to this URL and appends additional parameters to it, including an access code which will be exchanged for an ID Token, Access Token, and Refresh Token.

 Since callback URLs can be manipulated, you will need to add your application's URL to your application's *Allowed Callback URLs* for security.
 This will enable Auth0 to recognize these URLs as valid.
 If omitted, authentication will not be successful.